Fernando-Urbano/monash-time-series-replication/README.md

 cd mtsr-web
 ```

-Afterwards, download the packages necessary to run a React App:
+Download the packages necessary to run a React App:

 ```bash
 npm install react-scripts